nodesource/nsolid-statsd/README.md

 ================================================================================

-This package provides a daemon which will monitor [N|Solid][] runtimes and send the metrics from the runtimes to statsd.
+This package provides a daemon which will monitor [N|Solid][] runtimes and send the metrics from the runtimes to [statsd][].
 The runtimes that are monitored are selected based on the command-line parameters.

 The metrics from N|Solid will be obtained using the `nsolid-cli` command, which is shipped with N|Solid, in the same directory as the `nsolid` command.